Ardesco/credit-card-generator/README.md

 The intent is to render something that is close enough to a real credit card to enable card scanners to scan the card displayed in the web page.
 This is really aimed at people writing apps that require a credit card and allow you to use the camera to scan card details (although since the numbers are a valid format it will work for anything that requires a credit card number in a valid format).

-Unfortunately it would seem that a lot of libraries are quite clever and will only scan embossed credit card numbers.
+Unfortunately; it would seem that a lot of libraries are quite clever and will only scan embossed credit card numbers.
 This means that at the moment it doesn't really work for intelligent libraries like this at the moment.